Elena-Kostiuk/events-registration/README.md

 # Web-based application for events registration

 ## Project Description
-This project is a web-based application for events registration.
+This demo project is a web-based application for events registration.
 It consists of three main pages:
 1. **Events Page**: Users can observe the paginated list of available events.
 2. **Registration Page**: Users can register for an event by filling out a registration form.
 3. **Participants Page**: Users can see a list of registered participants.